BillyTziv/3DTetris/README.md

 1. sudo apt-get install build-essential
 2. sudo apt-get install freeglut3 freeglut3-dev
 3. Download the library from http://www.rpmseek.com/rpm-pl/libglui2c2.html?hl=com&cs=libgcc1:RE:0:0:0:0:2420 according to your system.
-Then use sudo dpkg -i <package> to install it.
+Then use sudo dpkg -i <package_name> to install it.
+IF you are against errors about depedencies, please run sudo apt-get -f install.
+Then run sudo dpkg -i <package_name> again and it should be just fine.

 Now you should be able to play the game!
 Enjoy! :)